-The Code of Student Conduct and Discipline handbook will be issued to all students at Open House or within the first weeks of school.
+The Code of Student Conduct and Discipline handbook will be issued to all students at registration or Open House.
 Please keep this booklet as a reference so that you and your child will fully understand its contents as it relates to student behavior (see rules regarding knives, beepers, fighting, etc.).
 Your child is expected to follow these policies and the school is expected to enforce them.